gear-tech/gear/galloc/docs/optimization.md

 ## Multiple static buffers
 <a name="multiple"></a>
-We've tried to implement not only one static buffer but multiple static buffers with different sizes.
-But the study showed that it's not worth the effort, and most allocations were done in the largest static buffer, which performance was even worse than the current implementation.
+We tried to implement not just one static buffer, but multiple static buffers with different sizes.
+However, the study revealed that this effort was not worthwhile, as most allocations were still being done in the largest static buffer, resulting in even worse performance compared to the current implementation.

-The best-performed buffer combination was:
+The best-performing combination of buffers was as follows:
 - 1-byte buffer with 2 cells
 - 2-byte buffer with 2 cells
 - 4-byte buffer with 4 cells